Product Management Frameworks: Lessons from 66 Lenny's Podcast Episodes

 Direct PM experience compounds.
 Starting as an APM and growing through the ranks builds pattern recognition that cross-functional transitions do not.
 Depth in PM craft matters as much as breadth of experience.

-These principles appeared repeatedly across episodes, often stated by multiple guests independently.
-They represent the closest thing to consensus among world-class product leaders.
+Top product leaders agree on 25 core principles, including that execution beats strategy, great PMs must be great writers, speed and quality are not trade-offs, and AI makes the PM role more critical.
+These principles appeared repeatedly across episodes, often stated by multiple guests independently, representing the closest thing to consensus among world-class product leaders.

 Execution beats strategy.
 A mediocre strategy executed well outperforms a brilliant strategy executed poorly.